 All these are important documents that will make your trip truly enjoyable and fun-filled.
 Travelling with a bag can prevent you from experiencing theft and ensure you have a fun-filled vacation experience.

-Rule 1: Please don’t make yourself an easy target
+Bag Safety Rule 1 – Please don’t make yourself an easy target

 Thieves are lazy people who always prowl around looking for travellers to steal from.
 Please don’t be their easiest targets.
 Don’t make yourself vulnerable- don’t give them the impression that you are careless with your travel bags.
 Don’t keep your bags where they can easily see or have access to it whether you are travelling alone or with groups of friends or family.